MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/objective-c/platforms.md

 * watchOS [not implemented yet]

-The platform is selected by passing the `--platform=<platform>` command-line argument to the embeddinator.
+The platform is selected by passing the `--platform=<platform>` command-line argument to .NET Embedding.

-When building for the iOS, tvOS and watchOS platforms, the embeddinator will always create a framework that embeds Xamarin.iOS, since Xamarin.iOS contains a lot of runtime support code which is required on these platforms.
+When building for the iOS, tvOS and watchOS platforms, .NET Embedding will always create a framework that embeds Xamarin.iOS, since Xamarin.iOS contains a lot of runtime support code which is required on these platforms.